Please email firstname.lastname@example.org if you have a question for which you cannot find a response here.

 Q: I plan to declaw the cat I want to adopt, why won’t you adopt to me?

 A: We, at KKR, are adamantly against declawing.
 In fact, many veterinarians are even starting to refuse to perform this procedure and it is BANNED in many places, including Manitoba as of 2019.
 A cat needs it’s claws and if you are not willing to accept that claws are part of a cat, then a cat is not the right pet for you.
 Declawing is an unnecessary mutilation that causes physical and mental distress to an animal and the result is often a variety of medical and behavioural problems (biting, failing to use the litter box, antisocial behaviour, regrowth of the nail bed causing severe pain) much worse than a cat scratching the furniture.
 Declawing is not just removal of the claws but an amputation of the toes!
 If comparing to a human, it is the equivalent of cutting your fingers off at the first joint.
 There are numerous alternatives to declawing, including Soft Paws which are small rubber covers that are glued over your cats nails, purchasing scratching posts and pads, trimming your cats nails regularly, and more.
 Please do your research before ever considering having a declaw performed on a cat in your care.
-I recommend the documentary ‘The Paw Project’.
+We recommend the documentary ‘The Paw Project’.

 Q: What type of donations does the rescue need the most?